Martchus/tageditor/README.md

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [tagparser](https://github.com/Martchus/tagparser) and is built the same way as these libraries.
-For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
+For basic instructions check out the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 When the Qt GUI is enabled, Qt and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.

 To avoid building c++utilities/tagparser/qtutilities separately, follow the instructions under